jaikechen/play/README.md

 let b = a              // b also refence to the string const 'somestring' b = 'something else'   // b refrence to another string const 'something else'
 ```
-so no way, a will be effect.
+so no way a could be changed as well.
 I did a test, add console.log(a) before b='something else' and after b='something else', of course, the console print 'somestring' for both case. then I left a comments to the teacher. he replied, strign is primitive, so a won't change.

 I wrote another piece of code, of couse, the too line console.log print same value.
 ```